 Our school is located at 6000 Wayne Avenue, PA 19144.
 A former church, 6000 Wayne Avenue was designed by Frank Furness and George Hewitt; it is as charming as it is enchanting.
 There has never been a more exciting time to join the Philly Waldorf community.

 The Waldorf School of Philadelphia is a full member of AWSNA, the Association of Waldorf Schools of North America.

 First Grade Teacher for 2017/18

 The Waldorf School of Philadelphia is seeking a teacher to lead a large and healthy first grade class.
 Our school is growing in a great new space, beautiful campus and buildings and a great city!

 The ideal candidate would have experience in Waldorf schools and a strong track record in working with large and active groups of students.
 Candidates for this position must be able to work openly with other teachers in the school and to receive the mentoring and support that work with the Waldorf curriculum requires.

 Necessary qualifications for this job include:

 The Waldorf School of Philadelphia is an equal opportunity employer committed to diversity in its student body, faculty and staff.
-The school does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status.
+The school does not discriminate on the basis of race, color, sex, language, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status.
 People demonstrating a commitment to diversity and multiculturalism in education are encouraged to apply.